 Often, when things begin to unravel in our lives, our tendency is to worry and fret.
 If we do that long enough, this process turns to depressive thoughts and life gets even heavier.
 Our strategies tend to be ruminative and create feelings of being ‘stuck.’
 Our strategies for personal change often do not work.

-If problems are emerging with children, whether that be behavioral, emotional or social, our tendency is worry even more.
+If problems are emerging with children, whether that be behavioral, emotional, or social, our tendency is to worry even more.
 Fear strongly drives our attitude and efforts.
 This is natural to some degree, but it doesn’t mean it’s good.
 Why?
 Because the strategies we call upon to then help our children under such circumstances are often quite flawed.
-Let’s examine how these flaws unfold in day to day life.
+Let’s examine how these flaws unfold in day-to-day life.